 How to Foam Roll

-It’s important to know that you shouldn’t use a foam roller on your neck or on any joints, only directly on the muscle.
+It’s important to know that you shouldn’t use a foam roller directly over the spine or on any joints, only directly on the muscle.

 Top tip: Drink plenty of water after foam rolling!
 It’s important to stay hydrated!